CarbonaraJack/dotfiles/README.md

 * Profiles > Other actions > Import JSON profile

 ## Atom backup instructions:
 Follow the instructions from [this](https://pawelgrzybek.com/sync-atom-between-multiple-devices/) blog post.
+To sync packages use [this](https://atom.io/packages/package-sync) extension.